 CPR Training Preparation

-CPR training helps responders emotionally prepare for real-life scenarios.
-Clear CPR instructions during training can help responders feel more confident and prepared for real-life scenarios.
+CPR training helps responders emotionally prepare for real-life scenarios, including child CPR.
+Clear CPR instructions during training can help responders feel more confident and prepared for real-life scenarios, especially when considering the unique challenges of performing chest compressions on a child or infant's chest alone.
 By practicing in controlled environments, responders can build confidence in their abilities, which can help reduce anxiety during actual emergencies.
 Realistic simulations and repeated practice can desensitize individuals to the stressors associated with performing CPR, making them more resilient.

 Building Resilience